-Introduction to FTIR
+Introduction to FTIR Analysis

-The light is measured using an infrared spectrometer which produces the output of an infrared spectrum.
+With FTIR testing, the light is measured using an infrared spectrometer which produces the output of an infrared spectrum.
 The IR spectrum is a graph of infrared light absorbance by the substance on the vertical axis and the frequency (wavelength) on the horizontal axis.

 How FTIR Works